hankadler/ts-dummy/README.md

-# hankadler
+# ts-dummy

-A dummy project to practice git collaboration features.
+A dummy TypeScript project.